ConfederacyOfGaia/Gaia/players-guide.md

 ### Starting Money

 In addition to starting equipment, characters start with a reserve of gilders based on their background, in any denominations the player chooses.

+#### Zephyran Nobility

+A Gaian human can choose to forego their feat at first level and instead choose to be a descendant of one of the Zephyran noble families.
+Such a character increases their Starting Funds by 10d4 x 10 gilders, and can choose a fancy jerkin for starting armor, regardless of starting class.

 \page